A country’s immigration laws and processes can be overpowering, complex and time consuming. Vietnam is no exception to this rule.

 Every expat knows this problem, when the passport of your children expires before the expiration of the resident card (2 years), so that you need to pay another card, because it expires if your passeport is not up to date.
 So the goverment decided that if you need to renew the resident card of children younger that 14 years old, out-of-date because of their passeport, they give you a visa until the end of the resident card's duration for only 35 USD (against 150 USD before).

-Losing his passeport in Vietnam - Bliss Saigon magazine
+Losing his passport in Vietnam - Source: Bliss Saigon Magazine

 Lose his passport is a tragedy and is among the worst nightmares when you live or travel abroad.
 Vietnam understood it, so officials in the province of Khanh Hoa ( Nha Trang) have won support from Vietnam’s aviation watchdog over a proposal to assist those who find themselves in such situation by allowing them to Py domestically without a passport with only a confirmation letter from the local police.

-When you lose your passport, you have to go to your embassy or Consulate in Ha Noi or HCMC but how to do it if you are far from these towns and can not fly there because you don’t have your passport anymore?
-The Khanh Hoa administration said this proposal would save tourists inconveniences.
-The CAAV has shown its support for the proposal in a document sent to its superior, the Transport ministry, which will give his final decision.
+When you lose your passport, you have to go to your embassy or Consulate in Hanoi or Ho Chi Minh City, but how to do if you are far from these towns and can not fly there because you do not have your passport anymore?
+The Khanh Hoa Administration said this proposal would save tourists inconveniences.
+The CAAV has shown its support the proposal in a document sent to its superior, the Transport Ministry, which will give its final decision.